Long Beach Airport: Why This Underrated Hub Beats LAX

 Long Beach Airport began as Daugherty Field in 1923.

-Long Beach Airport offers Southern California travelers a refreshing alternative to the chaos of LAX.
-Smaller crowds, shorter security lines, and a distinctive Art Deco terminal make it a favorite among frequent flyers who value efficiency.
+Long Beach Airport offers Southern California travelers a refreshing alternative to LAX madness.
+Smaller crowds, shorter security lines, and a distinctive Art Deco terminal make it a favorite among frequent flyers.
+Probably should have led with this, honestly – if you live anywhere near Long Beach, you are making a mistake by driving to LAX.

 Rich Aviation History

-Long Beach Airport dates back to 1923, when it operated as a flight training ground during aviation’s golden age.
-During World War II, Douglas Aircraft Company used the facility to build B-17 Flying Fortresses, cementing its place in American aviation history.
+Long Beach Airport dates back to 1923, when it operated as a flight training ground during aviation golden age.
+During World War II, Douglas Aircraft Company used the facility to build B-17 Flying Fortresses.
+I am apparently one of those people who appreciates historical context, and knowing this history works for me while generic airport descriptions never do.

 Modern Operations